regularcoder/regularcoder/reading.md

 3. A Moveable Feast by Ernest Hemingway (4.5/5) on [01-18-2016]
 > This is a light and enjoyable memoir of Hemingway's time in Paris.
 Mixed in with a glimpse into his writing life are vignettes of his friends and acquaintences.
 What a group they were - James Joyce, F. Scott Fitzgerald, Pablo Picasso..

+4. Claudius the God: And His Wife Messalina  by Robert Graves (2.5/5) on [01-31-2016]
+> I didn't enjoy this as much as *I, Claudius*